alexdong/consilio/README.md

 ### `perspectives`

-$ cons perspectives
+$ cons perspectives [flags]

 Request available perspectives from the default LLM model and save the response into `perspectives.json` file in the directory.

-# move --add flag to here.
-AI!
+Flags:
+- `--add`: Interactively add a new perspective that complements the existing ones.
+You'll be prompted to describe the new perspective, and the LLM will generate appropriate details while considering the existing perspectives.

 ### `discuss`